bruno-furtado-billor/bruno-furtado-billor/README.md

 # Hello, I'm Bruno Furtado!

 ## 👨🏻‍💻  About me
-Based in **Curitiba, Brazil**, I am a Data Engineer with expertise in [Google Cloud](https://cloud.google.com/) tools.
-Passionate about data, automation, and optimizing processes for efficiency and scalability.

-In the past, I worked as a backend developer using Java and was also involved in projects developing mobile applications for iOS and Android.
+Based in **Curitiba, Brazil**, I'm a Data Engineering Lead with 15+ years in tech, currently leading the data team at [Billor](https://billor.us/).
+I specialize in building scalable data platforms on Google Cloud, with a strong focus on architecture, automation and business impact.
+Before data, I spent 10+ years as a mobile engineer and tech lead, working on apps with millions of monthly users.

 ## 💡 Key skills
 - 🔹 Team Leadership & Management